-Interventional cardiology at Yale New Haven is led by an expert team of physicians experienced in diagnosing and treating the full range of coronary artery and peripheral vascular diseases.
+The interventional cardiology program at Yale New Haven Hospital is led by an expert team of physicians experienced in diagnosing and treating patients with structural heart disease, and complex and advanced coronary artery and peripheral vascular diseases.

 Yale New Haven Hospital is among a select number of hospitals in the country, and the first hospital in Connecticut, to offer transcatheter aortic valve replacement (TAVR) as a treatment option for patients with severe aortic stenosis.
 The transcatheter procedure is easier on patients, typically offers a shorter recovery time than traditional surgery, and provides doctors with a new option to treat patients who are at increased risk for open-heart surgery.

-Some of the many procedures offered at YNHH include:
+Among the many procedures offered at YNHH are:

 - Percutaneous peripheral interventions